-In addition to the positive schoolwide behavior system described above, USC College Prep, Orange Campus will utilize a number of behavior interventions to promote the types of behaviors that will allow our students to be successful in college and beyond and to make every effort to keep students in class.
+In addition to the positive schoolwide behavior system described above, USC Hybrid High School will utilize a number of behavior interventions to promote the types of behaviors that will allow our students to be successful in college and beyond and to make every effort to keep students in class.
 The school will have a dedicated student support team that will lead efforts to support individual students' needs and provide differentiated behavior support for students who need it.
 This will include identifying the students who are in the most need of behavior support and implementing behavior monitoring and coordinated behavior plans, including target goals, behavior trackers, and frequent communication with parents.
 For extreme cases, the school will take a problem-solving approach, developing contracts with students and families which include reinforcements for success and consequences for continuing problems, such as mandatory tutoring, regular demerit reports to parents, and anti-bullying contracts.
-Additionally, the school will employ a highly qualified full-time Counselor to support our students' social-emotional needs as well.
+Additionally, the school will employ a highly qualified full-time Counselor to support our students' social-emotional needs and advise our staff on how best to meet our students' social-emotional needs as well.